 What is a neurogenic shock?

-There are five common types of shock and one of the most striking in neurogenic shock , which occurs when there is a lesion in the central nervous system, for example, the brain and spinal cord, alters the function of the nervous system, affecting the distribution of blood throughout the body.
+There are five common types of shock, and one of the most striking is neurogenic shock, which occurs when there is a lesion in the central nervous system, for example, the brain and spinal cord, alters the function of the nervous system, affecting the distribution of blood throughout the body.

-Although these types of crashes may have different specific causes, most of them show the same manifestations.
+Although these crashes may have different specific causes, most of them show the same manifestations.

 - Low blood pressure – usually reaches up to 60 mmHg